karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 `.spec.placement.replicaScheduling` represents the scheduling policy on dealing with the number of replicas when propagating resources that have replicas in spec (e.g. deployments, statefulsets and CRDs which can be interpreted by [Customizing Resource Interpreter](../globalview/customizing-resource-interpreter.md)) to member clusters.

-It has two replicaSchedulingTypes which determines how the replicas is scheduled when Karmada propagating a resource:
+It has two replicaSchedulingTypes which determine how the replicas are scheduled when Karmada propagates a resource:

 * `Duplicated`: duplicate the same replicas to each candidate member cluster from resources.
 * `Divided`: divide replicas into parts according to numbers of valid candidate member clusters, and exact replicas for each cluster are determined by `ReplicaDivisionPreference`.

-`ReplicaDivisionPreference` determines the replicas is divided when ReplicaSchedulingType is `Divided`.
+`ReplicaDivisionPreference` determines how replicas are divided when ReplicaSchedulingType is `Divided`.

 * `Aggregated`: divide replicas into clusters as few as possible, while respecting clusters' resource availabilities during the division.
 See details in [Schedule based on Cluster Resource Modeling](./cluster-resources.md).
 * `Weighted`: divide replicas by weight according to `WeightPreference`.
 There are two kinds of `WeightPreference` to set. `StaticWeightList` statically allocates replicas to target clusters based on weight.
 Target clusters can be selected by `ClusterAffinity`. `DynamicWeight` specifies the factor to generate the dynamic weight list.
 If specified, `StaticWeightList` will be ignored.
 Karmada currently supports the factor `AvailableReplicas`.